 Part of the value of the Service Odyssey hinges on the presence of reasonable risks: The emotional risks of meeting new challenges and making new friends, and the physical risks involved in some service work.
 These risks cannot be completely eliminated, but they can be minimized by your active involvement in monitoring your safety and the safety of the group.
 Your service site managers and trip leaders will give you appropriate training and instruction in each activity.
 Your role, if you choose to participate, is to utilize the training correctly and to follow instructions carefully.
 We intend to have a fun, safe, meaningful week, and your help is necessary to make this possible.

 Make plans to arrive to the Davidson/Charlotte area the evening prior to the start of your session, or the morning of your session.
-Check-in will begin at 11 a.m. and the last until 1 p.m., and lunch will be the first meal provided.
+Check-in begins at 11 a.m. and formal activities begin at 1 p.m.
+Lunch will be provided for participants during check-in.
 Your program will end at noon on the last day of your session.
-If someone is picking you up on campus, arrange to meet him or her at noon.
-If you are using another mode of transportation (airplane/train/bus), please plan an early-afternoon departure.
+If someone is picking you up from campus, arrange to meet him or her at noon.
+If you are using another mode of transportation (airplane/train/bus), please book departure after 1 p.m., if possible.

 Before you make your final reservations, please contact Taylor Brendle with any questions about your travel at firstname.lastname@example.org

-We provide a free shuttle from the Charlotte airport, train station, or bus station.
-Be sure to complete your travel plans on the participant survey.
-We schedule shuttles to pick up multiple students in one trip, so bring a book since you may spend an hour or more at the terminal.
-A week before your session starts, a staff member from Davidson will be in touch with you regarding your pick-up time.
+We provide a free shuttle from the Charlotte Douglas Airport (CLT), train station, or bus station.
+Be sure to indicate your anticipated travel plans on the registration form.
+We schedule shuttles to pick up multiple students in one trip, so bring a book or game as you could spend an hour or more at the terminal.
+A week before your session starts, a staff member of the Service Odyssey Program will be in touch with you regarding your pick-up time.
 If you are arriving by plane, please wait by the information desk on the baggage claim level of the airport.
 If you are arriving by bus or train, wait for us in the main lobby of the station.
 If you find that your plane/bus /train is delayed, you will be given a contact number the week before your session, please call and share the details of your situation.

 If you will be leaving a vehicle on campus for the duration of Service Odyssey, please park it in the Baker Sports Complex parking lot.
-Please include the car make and model and license tag information on your participant survey.
+Please share the car make and model and license tag information with a Service Odyssey Program staff member.